ZahraKhatibi/Cool-Compiler/README.md

 ### Phase Three: Semantical Analysis
 In the final phase, we've implemented COOL's static semantics.
 The semantic analyzer checks that a program adheres to COOL specifications, rejecting erroneous programs and annotating the AST with types.
 It also detects various semantic errors possible in COOL.

-For comprehensive details on each phase, please consult the respective README files.

-## Contact
-For any inquiries or feedback, please feel free to reach out to us.
-We value your input and are here to assist you in your compiler project journey.